attendancehelpbscs-hi/fp-attendance/bio-attendance-sys-master/README.md

 ## Usage

 - Access the React frontend at `http://localhost:3000` after starting all servers.
-- Login as a staff member to manage students, courses, and attendance records.
+- Login as a staff member to manage students, sections, and attendance records.
 - Use the DigitalPersona scanner for biometric attendance marking or opt for manual marking.
 - Generate reports from the Reports section for attendance analytics.